58/5H, MDS NAGAR, NETHAJI STREET, HASTHAMPATTY, SALEM-636007 niwadtrust@gmail.com +91 9842867713

 VALUES:

-Ensuring equal opportunities for all farmers, irrespective of their background.
+Ensuring equal opportunities for all farmers, regardless of their social, economic, or cultural backgrounds.

-Upholding a commitment to openness and clarity in our actions and communications, fostering trust and accountability.
+Upholding openness and clarity in all actions and communications, thereby fostering trust, credibility, and accountability.

 About founder: